Neonatal intensive care unit: Increasing technology

 Not only careful nursing but also new techniques and instruments now played a major role.
 As in adult intensive-care units, the use of monitoring and life-support systems became routine.
 These needed special modification for small babies, whose bodies were tiny and often immature.
 Adult ventilators, for example, could damage babies' lungs and gentler techniques with smaller pressure changes were devised.
 The many tubes and sensors used for monitoring the baby's condition, blood sampling and artificial feeding made some babies scarcely visible beneath the technology.
 Furthermore, by 1975, over 18% of newborn babies in Britain were being admitted to NICUs.
 Some hospitals admitted all babies delivered by Caesarian section or under 2500 g in weight.
 The fact that these babies missed early close contact with their mothers was a growing concern.
-The 1980's saw questions being raised about the human and economic costs of too much technology, and admission policies gradually became more conservative.
+The 1980s saw questions being raised about the human and economic costs of too much technology, and admission policies gradually became more conservative.